Skip to content

 }

 1. Add a special object to the root of your content called _dynamic_values_.
-This is where the default values for arrays and objects be picked up from.
+This is where the default values for arrays and objects will be picked up from.

 2. The default value should be a key that corresponds to the array or object in _dynamic_values_.